Ronbo Fan, Technical Program Manager at Citrix

 Cloud Infrastructure & Hybrid Multi-Cloud

 AWS, Azure, and on-prem.
-99.9%+ uptime for millions of concurrent sessions.
-Capacity planning, IaC, and keeping cloud costs honest.
+Capacity planning, IaC, keeping cloud costs under control.
+The usual multi-cloud challenges.

 Desktop Virtualization (DaaS & VDI)

-Delivery for Citrix's virtual desktop platform — provisioning, sessions, image lifecycle.
-One program cut provisioning time 60%+.
+Citrix's virtual desktop platform — provisioning, sessions, image lifecycle.
+Most of my day-to-day work is here.

 Agile at Scale